MohamedRadwan-DevOps/devops-step-by-step/source/faq.md

 ## When shall the course start?
 How shall I pay?
 Is there a deadline for payment?

-The course has two classes to join, English and Arabic.
+Both course editions have two classes to join, English and Arabic and for the Enterprise Edition.

-So, if you are interested in joining the **English** class, please contact our Financial Manager in the UK, Ms Rania via WhatsApp and send a text msg to the following no. (**004407403919116**)
+If you are interested in joining the **English** class, please contact our Financial Manager in the UK, Ms Rania via WhatsApp and send a text msg to the following no. (**004407403919116**)

 But, if you are interested in joining the **Arabic** class, please contact our Financial Manager in Egypt, Ms Nadia via WhatsApp and send a text msg to the following no. (**00201224073193**)